Apace Revegetation Nursery

 The nursery was also the first to grow and supply locally occurring rushes and sedges for wetland revegetation projects.

-The nursery is accredited with the Nursery Industry Accreditation Scheme of Australia and all stock is grown under strict hygienic conditions.
+Apace is accredited with the Nursery Industry Accreditation Scheme of Australia and all stock is grown under strict hygienic conditions.
 The nursery currently produces more than half a million plants and provides a selection of two hundred and sixty different species.

 The nursery is open to the general public for native plant sales.
 Visitors can browse through our self-service section or get assistance from our experienced nursery staff 7.30am–3.15pm Monday to Friday.

-Apace has continually promoted the use of local plants through the freely available Revegetation Guides of the Swan Coastal Plain and Darling Range, first published in 1992.
+Apace has continually promoted the use of local native Western Australian plants through the freely available Revegetation Guides of the Swan Coastal Plain and Darling Range, first published in 1992.
 To use these guides you need to first determine the vegetation complex [soil type] into which you will be planting.
 Follow these 3 Easy Steps:

 - Use the map to locate the vegetation complex name for your area; or